Tun24193/Preposal/README.md

 Discord Bot That Web Scrapes:
   -Alerts crypto prices

-#Are you collaborating with classmates?
+## If you plan to collaborate with one or two classmates, what are their names?
-No
+Im not working with anyone else.

-#Do you have any questions?
+## Do you have any questions of your own?
 No